Young Artist

 Bolz Young Artist Competition

-The Bolz Young Artist Competition is a highly-regarded statewide competition in which Wisconsin’s young musicians compete for scholarships and the opportunity to perform as soloists with the MSO.
+The Bolz Young Artist Competition is a highly-regarded statewide competition in which Wisconsin’s young musicians compete for scholarships and the opportunity to perform as soloists with the Madison Symphony Orchestra (MSO).
 The competition is open to Wisconsin residents in grades 9-12.
 Previous winners may not compete in consecutive years on the same instrument.
 Contracted musicians of the MSO are ineligible.

-The four semi-finalists compete in The Final Forte, which we anticipate will be broadcast on PBS Wisconsin and Wisconsin Public Radio.
+The four finalists compete in The Final Forte, which will be broadcast on PBS Wisconsin and Wisconsin Public Radio.
 Each winner receives a $2000 scholarship and the Marian Bolz Prize for Distinguished Musical Achievement or the Steenbock Youth Music Award.
-Up to two Honorable Mention scholarships of $1000 may also be awarded.
+The first place winner will perform on the Spring Young People’s Concert for an audience of their peers on Thursday, March 6, 2025, at 10:00 a.m.
+Two Honorable Mention scholarships of $1000 will also be awarded.

-Contact Education Assistant Lisa Kjentvet at lkjentvet@madisonsymphony.org with any questions.
+Contact Director of Education and Community Engagement Lisa Kjentvet at lkjentvet@madisonsymphony.org with any questions.

 Thank you to our partners